The services that the UL Student Fees Office provide are:

 - Repeat link-in is when a module must be repeated

-The Fees Office have no input into this registration please contact SAA to see how it’s going to be registered.
+The Fees Office have no input into this registration please contact Academic Registry to see how it’s going to be registered.

 A FYP (final year project) has only one fee of €568 / €1623 attached to it, even if it is completed over 2 terms.

-A FYP can be submitted if SAA have registered it as annual repeat and the charge is €171 (the annual repeat fee).
-OR a FYP can be submitted if SAA have registered it as repeat link in - then the EU €568 / NON-EU €1623 fee applies.
+A Final Year Project (FYP) can be submitted if Academic Registry has registered it as an annual repeat and the charge is €171 (the annual repeat fee).
+OR a FYP can be submitted if Academic Registry has registered it as repeat link in - then the EU €568 / NON-EU €1623 fee applies.

 Students registering for link- in’s that are being funded by the Access Office, need to get the Access Office to confirm by email to firstname.lastname@example.org and the student must complete a link-in form (from AR) to hand in to us here at the fee’s office.

 A thesis or dissertation is part of a taught postgraduate course.
 If you don’t get your thesis in, within the normal course deadlines you will have to pay a continuation fee which is €450 for EU students & €1248 for non-EU students.

 For Research Students, the Post Graduate Admissions Office will complete a visa letter.
 All other international students who are undergraduate or taught postgraduates need to go to the international office to complete them.

 We will be informed by the international office as to what International Students are in receipt of scholarships.

 Research students querying bench fees please go directly to your UL supervisor.

 Applicants who have been awarded a place in the University of Limerick may be permitted to defer entry for one year.
 Full details are available from the Admissions Office.